BV Functions and Sets of Finite Perimeter on Configuration Spaces: Bessel capacity and finite-codimensional Poisson measure

 \section{Bessel capacity and finite-codimensional Poisson measure}

-In this section, we discuss an important relation between {\it Bessel capacities} and finite-codimensional Poisson measures $\rho^m$.
-This will play a significant role to develop fundamental relations between potential theory and theory of BV functions in Section~\ref{sec:BV} and Section~\ref{sec: CF}.
+In this section, we discuss a relation between {\it Bessel capacities} and finite-codimensional Poisson measures $\rho^m$.
+This will play a significant role to develop fundamental relations between potential analysis induced by $(\EE, \mathcal D(\EE))$ and theory of BV functions in Section~\ref{sec:BV} and Section~\ref{sec: CF}.

 \begin{defn}[Bessel operator] Let $\alpha>0$ and $1\le p < \infty$.
 We set

 where $T_t^{(p)}$ is the $L^p$-heat semigroup, see Section \ref{subsection:Sobolev}. \end{defn} Notice that $B_{\alpha,p}$ is well defined for $F\in L^p(\U(\R^n),\pi)$ and satisfies